Skip to content

 username: monitor

-password: "${file:/etc/senhub/secrets/db_password}"
+password: "${file:/etc/senhub-agent/secrets/db_password}"

 A missing required reference (file not found, no default) aborts agent boot with the offending reference in the error message.
 An unset environment variable without a default substitutes to an empty string and does not abort — match POSIX shell behaviour.